‘Succession’ leads Emmy nominations with 25, while ‘Round 6’ makes history – International

 Already Selena Gomez was not part of the list of nominees for her performance in “Only Murders in the Building”, even though her co-stars Steve Martin and Martin Short received nominations.

-Still, she made history as the second Latina to be nominated for a producer in the category.
+Still, she made history as the second Latina to be nominated for a producer.

 Among the limited series, “The White Lotus,” starring Jennifer Coolidge and Murray Bartlett, takes a satirical look at the hypocrisy and wealth among visitors to a luxury hotel in Hawaii and garnered eight nominations.